SlimFast: Original (1987–2004)

 SlimFast was originally just a diet shake product line.
 It consisted of chocolate, strawberry, and vanilla shakes meant to replace breakfast and lunch.
 The company suggested customers eat a low-calorie dinner.
 Usually, dieters would pick a low-calorie frozen dinner brand such as Lean Cuisine or Weight Watchers, as the SlimFast diet was a convenience product line that offered none of its own dinner products.
 Later, in the mid-1990s, SlimFast began offering meal bars that could be used as meal replacements.

 Effectiveness

 In a 2009 study involving 300 overweight and obese males and females aged 21–60 years published by Cambridge University Press, the SlimFast programme achieved weight losses of between 5 kg (11 lbs) and 9 kg (19 lbs) after six months compared to a control diet.
-The results were comparable to that of both the Weight Watchers 'Pure Points' programme and Rosemary Conley's 'Eat yourself Slim' Diet and Fitness Plan.
+The results were comparable to that of both the Weight Watchers 'Pure Points' programme and Rosemary Conley's 'Eat yourself Slim' Diet and Fitness Plan (a low-fat diet popular in the United Kingdom).